 Ray Pec District Plans for Integrated Learning House

-Construction and furnishing of the Integrated Learning House are supported through donations and partnerships.
-HTK Architects have generously donated design work, and other partners include JE Dunn Construction, Henderson Engineers, and the Peculiar Charitable Foundation.
-Control Service Company (CSC) is also contributing by donating cameras, access controls, and Building Automation System (BAS) parts, further enhancing the functionality and security of the house.
+Construction and furnishing are funded by generous donations and partnerships.
+HTK Architects donated design work, and partners include JE Dunn Construction, Henderson Engineers, and the Peculiar Charitable Foundation.
+Control Service Company is contributing cameras, access controls, and Building Automation System (BAS) parts.
+These enhancements will improve both security and functionality.

 Keep up with the progress on the ILH by visiting the Ray-Pec newsroom.